-Potential short-term construction, site characterization, and decommissioning impacts on areas on or adjacent to solar project sites could include increased noise, dust (and reduced visibility), and traffic and temporary changes in access, as follows:
+Potential short-term construction, site characterization, and decommissioning impacts on areas on or adjacent to onshore wind project sites could include increased noise, dust (and reduced visibility), traffic, and temporary changes in access, as follows:

-• Noise, dust, and visibility: Recreationists within sight and sound of the construction and decommissioning area for a facility could experience disruption or impairment of their recreational experience because of noise and dust.
+- Noise, dust, and visibility: Recreationists within sight and sound of the construction and decommissioning area for a facility could experience disruption or impairment of their recreational experience because of noise and dust.
 The magnitude of the impact would be related to the distance from the construction and decommissioning area and local conditions; however, these impacts would not result in a loss of recreation resource (i.e., a resource that is no longer able to be used for recreation).
-For more discussion on the visual and noise impacts of facility construction and decommissioning, see the

-- Aesthetics/Visual Quality Technical Resource Report and the Noise and Vibration Technical Resource Report. - Traffic: Traffic delays could occur near areas under construction or decommissioning, creating longer travel times for recreationists to reach their activity, but use of local roads for construction and decommissioning is not expected to block access to recreational resources.
+For more discussion on the visual and noise impacts of facility construction see the Aesthetics/Visual Quality Technical Resource Report and the Noise and Vibration Technical Resource Report. - Traffic: Traffic delays could occur near areas under construction or during decommissioning and along routes used for transporting onshore wind facility components, such as turbine blades.
+Impacts to traffic could create longer travel times for recreationists to reach their activity.
 For more discussion on potential impacts on traffic from construction, see the Transportation Resources Technical Report. - Temporary changes in access: Construction could limit access to any recreation sites that are in or near construction areas.
 Some site characterization activities, such as soil borings or installation of meteorological towers, could also lead to restricted access.
-Access to recreational sites adjacent to construction could be restricted or limited during the construction or decommissioning periods; however, it is not expected that access to adjacent recreation would be eliminated.
+Access to recreational sites adjacent to construction could be restricted or limited during the construction and decommissioning periods; however, it is not expected that access to adjacent recreation would be eliminated.